AbbreviationsCBE: clinical breast examination

 Screening test, diagnosis, treatment free of charge:

-Public funding (with or without co-payment by insurance) to ensure that there is no out-of-pocket expenditure for screening or for diagnostic and treatment services.
+Public funding (with or without co-payment by insurance) to ensure no out-of-pocket expenditure by the individual for availing the screening, diagnosis, treatment services.

 Screen and treat:

-An information system that enables the follow-up of the care path and history of each individual enrolled in the programme (data from screening, diagnosis, and treatment).
+An information system that enables the follow-up of the care path and history of each individual enrolled in the programme to be documented.